Looker Studio vs. Tableau Desktop: What’s Better for You?

 Which of these unique features leaves users better off?
 It ultimately depends on the situation.
 While marketing teams might value the ability to quickly share reports and insights, data stories can convey powerful, data-driven messages with more potential for business impact.
 For that reason, we have to give Tableau Desktop a slight edge.

-Google Data Studio Pricing & Access: Google Data Studio is a free tool that’s available for online access by anyone with a Google account – you don’t even need your own web domain to get started.
+Looker Studio Pricing & Access: Looker Studio is a free tool that’s available for online access by anyone with a Google account – you don’t even need your own web domain to get started.

 Tableau Desktop Pricing & Access: Tableau offers a range of subscription packages, with options for individuals, teams, and enterprise organizations.
 Individual subscriptions start at $70/month, but there is a 90-day trial available to help users get accustomed to the platform.
 Team licenses for Tableau desktop are a little more complicated: they must include at least one creator license ($70/month each), five explorer licenses ($35/month each), and 100 viewer licenses ($12/month each) for a total cost of $1445 monthly.